ChurchSafety Logo and homepage linkPencil

 Whenever you use the building

-As part of your opening up routine, look around the building and check that things like fire extinguishers are in place.
+As part of your opening up routine, look around the building and check that things like fire extinguishers are in the right place.

-Equipment such as toys needs to be visually inspected before use.
+Equipment such as toys and electrical appliances should be quickly checked over before use.

 As you leave the building, make sure that everything has been put away correctly and nothing has been damaged.
 Extinguish any candles and unplug electrical equipment.
 You should also check that all lights are off and the building is secured.
 All windows and doors should be closed.